DualJustice/LiteChaCha/README.md

 3. All functions are handled within `KeyManagement` and `CipherManagement`.

-4. The example file, `litechacha.ino`, is included to show you the ropes.
+4. The example file, `Overview.ino`, is included to show you the ropes.

    * The random ID that is generated each session **must *not* match** between peers.
 As such, it is recommended that you use the `IDUnique()` function as it is used in `litechacha.h`.